 A Terminal Distributor of Dangerous Drugs (TDDD) is a person (includes an individual; partnership; association; limited liability company; corporation; the state; any political subdivision of the state; and any district, department, or agency of the state or its political subdivisions) who is engaged in the sale of dangerous drugs at retail, or any person, other than a wholesale distributor or a pharmacist, who has possession, custody, or control of dangerous drugs for any purpose other than for that person’s own use and consumption, and includes pharmacies, hospitals, nursing homes, and laboratories and all other persons who procure dangerous drugs for sale or other distribution by or under the supervision of a pharmacist or licensed health professional authorized to prescribe drugs.

-On May 1, 2016, the State of Ohio Board of Pharmacy’s (SOBP) new rules on drug compounding by prescribers went into effect that required all locations to hold a TDDD license in order to possess, have custody or control of, or distribute dangerous drugs that are compounded or used for the purpose of compounding.
+On May 1, 2016, the State of Ohio Board of Pharmacy’s (SOBP) new on drug compounding by prescribers went into effect that required all locations to hold a TDDD license in order to possess, have custody or control of, or distribute dangerous drugs that are compounded or used for the purpose of compounding.
 This requirement included those who are engaged in a form of compounding commonly referred to as reconstitution (which can include vaccines).

 The Ohio Academy of Family Physicians joined forces with the Ohio State Medical Association and other physicians’ organizations to address concerns with the SOBP relative to the adoption and implementation of this burdensome and costly rule.

-The SOBP released a statement on May 11, 2016, advising previously exempt prescriber practices to refrain from application to the SOBP as a TDDD until after the SOBP’s June 2016 meeting.
+The SOBP released a on May 11, 2016, advising previously exempt prescriber practices to refrain from application to the SOBP as a TDDD until after the SOBP’s June 2016 meeting.

 OAFP President Tom Houston, MD, authored a May 17 letter about the Academy’s concerns for consideration at the June SOBP meeting.